• Menu

 The Circus Maximus

-Nestled between the Palatine and Aventine Hills, the Circus Maximus ( Circo Massimo in Italian) was the oldest and largest hippodrome in ancient Rome.
+Nestled between the Palatine and Aventine Hills, the Circus Maximus (Circo Massimo in Italian) is the oldest and largest stadium of ancient Rome.

 💡 Practical information 💡

-Good news, access to the Circus Maximus is free!
+Good news: access to the Circus Maximus is free!
+So why not take a stroll through this historic site?

 Rome - Circus Maximus